 Magnetic resonance imaging (MRI).
 MRI uses a combination of large magnets and a computer to produce detailed images of organs and structures within the body.

 Computed tomography (CT) scan.
 A CT scan uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Early detection of scoliosis is most important for successful treatment.

 The goal of treatment is to stop the progression of the curve and prevent deformity.
 Treatment may include:

-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, there's no scientific evidence to show that other methods for treating scoliosis (for example, chiropractic manipulation, electrical stimulation, nutritional supplementation, and exercise) prevent the progression of the disease.
+There's no scientific evidence to show that other methods for treating scoliosis (for example, chiropractic manipulation, electrical stimulation, nutritional supplementation, and exercise) prevent the progression of the disease.